peterjc-dk/core-async-intro/README.md

               (let [[v ch] (alts! [in-c1 in-c2])]
                 (>! c v))))))

-the Alts let you listen/wait for a result from multible chan's.
+the Alts let you listen/wait for a result from multiple chan's.

 ## Aggregate ##
-Here a bit more involved example that accumelate the value of wath is read from the in-chan.
-This illustrate another interesting pattern, namely now our small go routine wrappes state, by using a loop instead of just a while.
+Here a bit more involved example that accumulate the value of what is read from the in-chan.
+This illustrate another interesting pattern, namely now our small go routine wraps state, by using a loop instead of just a while.

     (defn accum-chan [in-c]
       (let [c (chan)]